xichensf/magical/README.md

 ![alt text](https://github.com/xichensf/magical/blob/main/MAGICAL.png)

 Please check our paper "*Xi Chen et al. **Mapping disease regulatory circuits at cell-type resolution from single-cell multiomics data**.
 2022*" for more details.
-Questions can be emailed to: Xi Chen, xchen@flatironinstute.org.
+Questions about the methods and data processing can be emailed to Xi Chen (xchen@flatironinstute.org).
+Questions about data can be emailed to Stuart C. Sealfon (stuart.sealfon@mssm.edu)

 ## Processed single cell multiomics data used in the paper

 The sample-paired scRNA-seq and scATAC-seq data for S. aureus infected subjects and uninfected controls were respectively processed using Seurat and ArchR.
-The R object for scRNA-seq data can be downloaded here.
+  * The R object for scRNA-seq data can be downloaded [here].
-The R object for scATAC-seq data can be downloaded here.
+  * The R object for scATAC-seq data can be downloaded [here].

 The validation scATAC-seq data for mild COVID-19 subjects and uninfected controls were processed using ArchR.
-The R object for scATAC-seq data can be downloaded here.
+  * The R object for scATAC-seq data can be downloaded [here].

+All raw data files have been uploaded to the GEO database and will be released for public access soon.

-## Input files
+## MAGICAL input

 MAGICAL only requires gene symbols, peak coordinates, read count and cell meta information including cell type, sample/subject ID and sample group/condition.
 These information are very fundamental and can be easily obtained from any single cell multioimc dataset.
 We provide [(Multiomics_input_for_MAGICAL.R)](https://github.com/xichensf/magical/blob/main/Multiomics_input_for_MAGICAL.R) to demo how to extra the necessary input files from the single cell multiomics data for use with MAGICAL.
 The script includes code to extract needed information from Seurat processed scRNA-seq data and ArchR or Signac processed scATAC-seq data.
 Since the single cell data files are usually very large, for testing MAGICAL, we provide demo input files that users can download and run MAGICAL on their local machine. [(download demo input files)](https://drive.google.com/file/d/1CerwMHMnS1PNFNMy00OoHQjn6T30M1j4/view?usp=sharing)